Self-isolating in halls

 If I get tested during my isolation period and the result is negative, can I leave isolation?

-It is not possible to leave isolation within the 10 day period after being identified as a close contact to someone who has tested positive, even with a negative test.
+It is not possible to leave isolation within the 10 day period after being identified as a close contact to someone who has tested positive even with a negative test (unless you are exempt - see the table above).
 It can take up to two weeks for symptoms to develop after transmission.
 A negative test within the 10 day isolation period does not definitively mean you won't still develop it.

 What happens if I become symptomatic during self-isolation?